alexung/sf-sandbox/notes.md

 -Make user dropdown menu ("My Analytics" should have 3 more sub dropdown options)

+-Replace old header with new global header everywhere

 ---For Help & Training Page---
 -Browse all docs will take you to the preexisting page that it currently does.